ForLoveOfCats/SiteOfSteel/_includes/Posts/NewPlayerModel.md

 Over the next week I intend to wrap up the new player model with more texture work as well as adding head and leg movement before adding in the first hitscan firearm!
-That's right, a major forcus of next week is to get FPS combat implimented.
+That's right, a major forcus of next week is to get FPS combat implemented.
 0.1.4 is shaping up to be a great release ;)